Executive Coaching: When Your Values Shift

 ▶ Personal experience

-In a 2015 study, researchers Valdiney V. Gouveia, Kátia C. Vione, Taciano L. Milfont, and Ronald Fischer studied more than 36,000 individuals across five geo-social regions and found that regardless of gender, values substantially change throughout life.
+In a 2015 study, researchers Valdiney V. Gouveia, Kátia C. Vione, Taciano L. Milfont, and Ronald Fischer studied more than 36,000 individuals across five geo-social regions and found that values substantially change throughout life regardless of gender.

 Why This Matters

-Your values are the underlying foundation of your inspiration, vision, and motivation.
+Your values are the foundation of your inspiration, vision, and motivation.
 They help you set a course to what you believe truly matters; they guide you to purpose and fulfillment.
-Understanding when and how your values shift will help you make adjustments and improvements in performance, satisfaction, and happiness.
+Understanding when and how your values shift will help you adjust and improve performance, satisfaction, and happiness.

 Understand What Drives You